joaotavora/eglot/README.md

 - `M-x eglot-events-buffer` jumps to the events buffer for debugging communication with the server.

+- `M-x eglot-stderr-buffer` if the LSP server is printing useful debug information in stderr, jumps to a buffer with these contents.

 There are *no keybindings* specific to Eglot, but you can bind stuff in `eglot-mode-map`, which is active as long as Eglot is managing a file in your project.
 The commands don't need to be Eglot-specific,